contao/docs/docs/manual/layout/templates/twig/_index.en.md

 Twig is a template engine for PHP and the default template engine of Symfony.
 It is fast, secure and easily extensible.
 With Twig templates, design can be strictly separated from programming.

-Like a PHP template, a Twig template is used to output a module, content item, form, or other component.
+Like a PHP template, a Twig template is used to output a module, content element, form, or other component.

 {{% notice info %}}
 Twig templates consistently rely on the powerful template structuring and reuse methods, such as